nextauthjs/next-auth/CONTRIBUTING.md

 If you are working on `next-auth/src/client/index.js` hot reloading will work as normal in your Next.js app.

 However  if you are working on anything else (e.g. `next-auth/src/server/*` etc) then you will need to *stop and start* your app for changes to apply as **Next.js will not hot reload those changes**.

+### Local dabases

+Included is a Docker Compose file that starts up MySQL, Postgres and MongoDB databases on localhost.

+It will use port 3306, 5432 and 27017 on localhost respectively; it will not work if are running existing databases on localhost.

+You can start them with `npm run db:start` and stop them with `npm run db:stop`.

+You will need Docker installed to be able to start / stop the databases.

+When stop the databases, it will reset their contents.

+### Testing

+Tests can be run with `npm run test`.

+Automated tests are currently crude and limited in functionality, but improvements are in development.

+Currently to run tests you need to first have started local test databases (e.g. using `npm run db:start`).

+The databases can take a few seconds to start up, so you might need to give it a minute before running the tests.